 Use the Internal Name of the contact propertyIn order to accomplish this you must use the Internal name of the contact property, not the Label.

-- Navigate to Contacts > Contacts Settings.
+- In your HubSpot Marketing account, navigate to Contacts > Contacts Settings.

 - Search for the desired property and click to edit.